Chapter Seven: The Ravellers

 “They’ll bottom out on that!”

 “I fucking know that!
 We’ll put it up at an angle so it catches them in midair –” I followed where Yali was pointing, and heaved the trampoline up at an angle, barely keeping it steady with my arms.
-“Now support this with some of your metal bars!”
+“Now support this with your metal bars!”

 “Fine!”
 Justicar raised her arms again, and more metal beams snapped into place, holding up half the trampoline.
 “Move over, you’re in the way of the other side –”